MatthewPeterKelly/matthewpeterkelly.github.io/index_text.md

 During my first few years at Boston Dynamics I was on the team that implemented the whole-body model-predictive controller that enabled the hydraulic Atlas to do parkour ([Atlas | Partners in Parkour](https://www.youtube.com/watch?v=tF4DML7FIWk), [Atlas Gets a Grip](https://www.youtube.com/watch?v=-e1_QhJ1EhQ)).

-More recently, I led the effort to port our control software to the electric Atlas robot, including extensive hardware experiments on the prototype robot and actuators.
-As part of this project we did a ground-up redesign for large sections the control software architecture, specifically focusing on using modern best-practices to produce robust and maintainable software that is easy to test.
+More recently, I led the team that ported our control software to the electric Atlas robot, and ran extensive hardware experiments on the prototype robot and actuators.
+As part of this project we did a ground-up redesign for large sections of the control software architecture, specifically focusing on using modern best-practices to produce robust and maintainable software that is easy to test.
 This architecture is now used by the entire Atlas controls team and runs the fully electric Atlas robot:
 [Atlas Goes Hands On](https://www.youtube.com/watch?v=F_7IPm7f1vI).